 Clinical trials are not limited to new cervical cancer treatment options—researchers are also looking at cervical cancer prevention, diagnosis, palliative care (support and symptom management), as well as psychosocial issues related to cancer.
 ClinicalTrials.gov, a service of the National Institutes of Health, offers an extensive list of clinical trials as well as detailed information on the trial, including criteria for patients to qualify.

-Below are a sampling of clinical trials that are currently recruiting new participants, to offer an idea of the type of research currently underway.
+Below are examples of trials currently recruiting new participants, to offer an idea of the type of research currently underway.
 ClinicalTrials.gov also offers information on trials that have been completed, along with results from those trials.

 Clinical Trial Resources